 Just look at this.
 LOOK AT THIS.

-This humor post, if you don't mind, shall be in honor of HISHE.
-For those of you who don't know, HISHE stands for How It Should Have Ended, and it's a YouTube phenomenon of sorts, where they take random movies and animate a "how it should have ended".
-Occasionally they do other amusing shorts, or mix movies together.
+This humor post shall be in honor of HISHE.
+For those of you who don't know, HISHE stands for How It Should Have Ended, and it's a YouTube channel where they take random movies and animate a "how it should have ended".
 They're hilarious.

 I've shown you one, the original Hunger Games HISHE (which I don't agree with but still enjoy).
-I didn't show you the Harry Potter one because I don't like it.
-But now, I'm gonna show you a bunch of the others, starting with the bonus scene from the Hunger Games HISHE, and moving forward.
+Now, I'm gonna show you a bunch of the others, starting with the bonus scene from The Hunger Games HISHE and moving forward.
 There are a lot.
-Apologies for that.
 If you don't have much time, just go for whatever catches your eye.
-I promise, though, these are worth it.

 Why I Hate James Pat...